When to visit the vet?

 Prognosis and follow-up care

-Dogs that are diagnosed and treated early can often lead a relatively normal life, especially if the treatment is carried out consistently and the lifestyle is adapted.
+Dogs that are diagnosed and treated early can often lead a relatively normal life, especially if treatment is carried out consistently and lifestyle is adjusted.
 However, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. is worse if the disease is diagnosed in an advanced stage or if serious complications occur.
+It can provide information on how a disease is expected to develop. is poorer if the disease is diagnosed at an advanced stage or if serious complications occur.

 Regular monitoring by the veterinarian is important to monitor the course of the disease and adjust the treatment if necessary.
 Owners should watch out for signs of deterioration and consult the veterinarian immediately if new symptoms occur.